-But, as Hood warns, installation isn't for everyone.
+But, as Cesar warns, installation isn't for everyone.

-"For people short on time, or who'd find a big project like installing a kitchen daunting, employing a professional might be the best option," he says.
+"For people short on time, or who'd find a big project like installing a kitchen daunting, we will help them connect with a professional installer," he says.

-Mathieu Griveau, owner and director at Sydney's FlatPack Installer, says there are a number of reasons why people choose a contractor to install their flat-pack kitchen rather than go it alone.
+Josh Quiroga, director at Flatpak Connexion, says there are a number of reasons why people choose a contractor to install their flat-pack kitchen rather than go it alone.

 Hiring a professional can eliminate any installation or functionality issues.

 The cost of using a contractor to install your flat-pack kitchen will vary, depending on the scope of your kitchen renovation and whether you employ their expertise in the initial design as well as installation.

 "The average cost for installing a flat-pack kitchen is around $2800, plus plumbing (approximately $800) and electrical work (approximately $800), totalling about $4500–5000," Griveau says.

 A DIY flat-pack kitchen assembly and installation may prove to be a lengthy process, depending on how much time you have to contribute to the project and any unforeseen issues that arise.
 Being without a working kitchen in the meantime can be challenging.
 For homeowners living on the premises, a quick renovation might be preferable.

 Hooking up your sink and dishwasher should be done by a licensed tradie.